kennethreitz-archive/.com/content/posts/121126-open-source.rst

 Internal vs. External
 ---------------------

-Great open source projects often feature some common goals:
+If you survey a large number of successful, thriving open source projects out there, you'll notice a recurring pattern.
+Great open source projects often share some common goals:

 - Solve a clear problem.
 - Have great documentation.
 - Manage expectations realistically.

-In short, they communicate well.
+They communicate well.

-I've noticed a pattern in many organizations I've worked with.
-There's dozens, perhaps hundreds, of random projects with:
+I've been keen to recognize another recurring pattern, found in many internal codbases I've worked with:

 - Technical debt.
 - Little to no documentation
-- Undocumented tribal knowledge.
 - Tight coupling of components.

-In short, they don't communicate well.

-I suspect your organization may be the same way.
+Look closely at these problems, and the root cause will be clear: communication is lacking.

+No open source project would ever be successful if it was run this way, so why should your company?
 The same principles can be directly applied to any project, open source or not.

 Documentation is King